mrmagooey/hpcaas-container-template/readme.md

 This will mount a shared file system at `/hpcaas/shared`.

+## Metadata

+We've described how we use `parameters.json` to describe the parameter information for your code, and how we use `container_config.json` to customise the container environment and services.
+The final item in the HPCaaS container puzzle is metadata for the container which we store our container metadata in `metadata.json`.

+### Naming and tagging

+You will probably want to version your container, otherwise the build system will tag your container as unknown/unknown:0.0.0.
+To tag and name your container add:

+    {
+      "name": "your_container_name",
+      "version": "0.1.1"
+    }

+### Misc metadata

+You can add any other metadata to this file.

+    {
+      author: "Itsa me, Mario"
+      description: "Container used to test something"
+    }

+## Building Your Container

+You should now have four files in this directory:

+1. `parameters.json`: Parameter information that your code requires
+1. `container_config.json`: Container environment and metadata
+1. `metadata.json`: Metadata for the container
+1. `Dockerfile`: Your dockerfile that copies your code and installs your dependencies

+...and have your copied code in `./code/`.

+You can build the container by running build:

+    make

+This will generate your HPCaaS container, and save it locally to docker.

+To see your new image type `docker images`.
+To run this image you will need something like hpcaas-orchestrator.

 ### Runtime Information

 There are a number of runtime parameters that the HPCaaS system will make available to your container.
 These parameters will be made available via environment variables (all uppercase with underscores replacing spaces), and via a pair of config files at `/hpcaas/runtime/config.json` (flat object) and `/hpcaas/runtime/config` (newline separated).